Transition Field Reps

 Need help adapting to the new remote selling world?
 Request a demo of Outreach, the #1 sales engagement platform that closes more deals faster — so your reps can achieve revenue goals from anywhere.
 Companies that choose Outreach can expect a 387% return on the investment over three years and an 11% increase in sales productivity (valued at $6.9M).
 See what the #1 sales engagement platform can do for your business today.

 If you’re making the jump into sales, you are probably trying to understand the different roles and how they fit into the bigger picture.
-Titles change, responsibilities overlap, once you’ve read your 10th job description everything starts to sound the same.
+You might be asking yourself “what is virtual inside sales” or “what do field vs. inside sellers do?”
+Titles change, responsibilities overlap, and once you’ve read your 10th job description everything starts to sound the same.
 It can be confusing, I get it.
 So, why let’s talk about the two major segments of sales: field sales vs. virtual sales (aka inside sales).

 Let’s be clear, we’re not talking about the retail sales job you had at the mall.
 We are talking about sales positions that lead to lengthy (and lucrative) sales careers.
 We’ll go over what each team does and which scenarios fit them best.
 Let’s get started!